 Specify a mutually accessible IP address to test network availability.
-A good ping node to specify is the IP address of a router that both the master and slave node can access.
-If one node looses access to the ping node then a failover will occur.
-However if both nodes loose access nothing will change.
+A good ping node to specify is the IP address of a router that both the master and slave can access (e.g. the default gateway).
+If the active appliance looses access to the ping node, but the passive appliance still has access, then a failover will occur.
+However, if both nodes loose access failure will not occur.